-No generic approach is in order and this proposal is intended to demonstrate that we see this job as a fresh and exciting challenge.
-This thinking is reflected in all of our plans, including proposed work activities and people assigned, and because of it we can guarantee a level of enthusiasm and dedication that will be unmatched.
-In particular, we offer a large team in order to maximize specialized skills and experience.
-We would be disappointed to find CECONY using generalists in managing the activities that will form the subjects of this audit.
-We believe that the Commission should be disappointed were it to send generalists out to find ways to improve the company's management and operations.
+We offer a large team in order to maximize specialized skills and experience.
+We would be disappointed to find National Grid using generalists in managing the activities that will form the subjects of this audit.
+We believe that the Commission and the company should be disappointed were we to send generalists out to find ways to improve the company's management and operations.